MicrosoftDocs/bot-docs/articles/bot-service-resources-faq-general.md

 When a bot detects the need to hand the conversation off to an agent, it signals its intent by sending a **handoff initiation event**.
 See this [handoff protocol](~/bot-service-design-pattern-handoff-human.md#handoff-protocol) example. -->

 The Bot Framework SDK supports handoff to a human.
 There a few **event types** for signaling handoff operations.
-The events are exchanged between a **bot** and an **agent hub**, also called engagement hub.
+These events are exchanged between a **bot** and an **agent hub**, also called engagement hub.
 This agent hub is defined as an application or a system that allows agents, typically humans, to receive and handle requests from users, as well as escalation requests from bots.

 For detailed information, see [Transition conversations from bot to human](~/bot-service-design-pattern-handoff-human.md) article.